 The mesosphere is difficult to study, so less is known about this layer of the atmosphere than other layers.
 Weather balloons and other aircraft cannot fly high enough to reach the mesosphere.
-Satellites orbit above the mesosphere and cannot directly measure traits of this layer.
+Satellites orbit above the mesosphere and cannot directly measure the traits of this layer.
 Scientists use instruments on sounding rockets to sample the mesosphere directly, but such flights are brief and infrequent.
 Since it is difficult to take measurements of the mesosphere directly using instruments, much about the mesosphere is still mysterious.

 Most meteors vaporize in the mesosphere.
 Some material from meteors lingers in the mesosphere, causing this layer to have a relatively high concentration of iron and other metal atoms.

-Very strange, high altitude clouds called "noctilucent clouds" or "polar mesospheric clouds" sometime form in the mesosphere near the poles.
+Very strange, high-altitude clouds called "noctilucent clouds" or "polar mesospheric clouds" sometimes form in the mesosphere near the poles.
 These peculiar clouds form much, much higher up than other types of clouds.
 The mesosphere, like the stratosphere below it, is much drier than the moist troposphere we live in; making the formation of clouds in this layer a bit of a surprise.
 Odd electrical discharges akin to lightning, called "sprites" and "ELVES", occasionally appear in the mesosphere dozens of kilometers (miles) above thunderclouds in the troposphere below.

 The stratosphere and mesosphere together are sometimes referred to as the middle atmosphere.
 At the mesopause (the top of the mesosphere) and below, gases made of different types of atoms and molecules are thoroughly mixed together by turbulence in the atmosphere.
-Above the mesosphere, in the thermosphere and beyond, gas particles collide so infrequently that the gases become somewhat separated based on the types of chemical elements they contain.
+Above the mesosphere, in the thermosphere, and beyond, gas particles collide so infrequently that the gases become somewhat separated based on the types of chemical elements they contain.